 Once you have analyzed what is newsworthy about your organisation and you have developed supporting messages, you'll want to map them against your target media.
 First, assemble a complete list of individuals you want to contact at various media outlets in your community.
-If you need help, your city's website may have a list of they cover.
+If you need help, your city's website may have a list of media that serve your region.
+Consider all options: community newspapers, regional newspapers, health/women magazines, business magazines, urban dailies, TV and radio stations, online news services and blogs, and wire services.
+Using your list of potential media outlets, plug them into a grid.
+Match your messages with media outlets by doing a little research on what they cover.
 You will find this by looking on the web or by visiting your local library or bookstore.
 You will increase your chances for coverage by knowing which types of stories the publication or media outlet is likely to handle and which editors are responsible for which pages.